Best Psychiatrist Near Me, Sheenie Ambardar MD

 1. Your support system: Speaking of friends and family, it can be helpful for the psychiatrist to know who you have in your corner.
 Who are the people you feel comfortable turning to when you're feeling anxious or overwhelmed?

-1. Your lifestyle: Factors like nutrition, caffeine/alcohol intake, exercise, sleep, and stress management can all play a role in mental health.
+1. Your lifestyle: Factors like nutrition, caffeine/cannabis/alcohol intake, exercise, sleep, and stress management can all play a role in mental health.
 Let the psychiatrist know about your current habits and routines and they can help you explore ways to optimize your habits for better anxiety management.

 1. Your past experiences: If you've struggled with anxiety and other challenges in the past like abuse, trauma, depression, or disordered eating, these are important things for the psychiatrist to know.
 They can help us understand the context of your current symptoms and tailor a more effective anxiety treatment approach.